Applied-GeoSolutions/lidar2dems/_posts/2015-05-28-installation.md

 date: 2015-05-28 21:00:45
 ---

+The installation of lidar2dems itself is straightforward as it is a set of Python-based command line tools.
+However, there are several required dependencies that need a more manual process.
+These installation notes are for Ubuntu 14.04, but should work for most debian-based linux systems.

-# LiDAR Tools Installation Notes
+## Installation Notes

-## Dependencies
+### Initial Dependencies
-These are dependencies that are used by many of the programs.
-Some will have unique dependencies which are specified in the actual package instructions below
+Many of the dependencies are geospatial libraries and projects that are available in the Ubuntu GIS repository.

 ~~~~
 $ sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable
 $ sudo apt-get install git cmake libboost-all-dev libgdal1-dev